vvisigoth/reich/README.md

-# USe
+# TODO

-- Make sure there is an OpenAI api key in file named 'key'
+- "Chain" the summaries together instead of just being checkpoints, the previous summary has to be in there
-- this assumes that you've run
+- Git integration
-- `python -m venv ..`
+- Regression tests
-- `pip install requirements.txt`
+- Unit tests